 Allow cookies

-Order by the 8th of September for free delivery between the 1st - 4th of October.
+Order by the 15th of November for free delivery before Christmas.
 Any model, colour & fabric.

 How to care for wooden furniture?